Bee and Bear

 It’s a book that I’m hugely proud of, and a shift in my illustrative style from the Haggis MacDougall series I had previously drawn.

-Scroll down to see more images from the book, read about the project and how I created the style, and then why not buy a copy for the little one in your life via the link at the bottom of the page?
+Scroll down to see more images from the book, to read about this lovely project, and how I created the new style.
+And why not buy a copy via the link at the bottom of the page for the little one in your life?

 Linework